-Getting By: Understanding Lifelong Depression is a memoir by Jack Trelance.
+Getting By: Understanding Lifelong Depression is a memoir by Jack Trelance that explores his experiences with depression.

 The author has lived with depression since his teens, and admits to planning his first suicide attempt at age 14.
 He describes his first suicide attempt at age 25, and afterwards he didn’t feel sadness but rather “a slow-burning anger and frustration, coupled with resigned, numb detachment – a go-to cocktail of emotion that would follow me for years.”